veniamin-ilmer/fairchild_ves/pkg/README.md

 # View Live

-https://veniamin-ilmer.github.io/fairchild_ves/ - Make sure to add in ?bios=bios file&rom=rom file.
-You can find these online.
+https://veniamin-ilmer.github.io/fairchild_ves/ - Make sure to link to the BIOS and ROM to run them.

 ROM | Status
 ----|-------